nimaft97/OpenCLProjects/prefix-scan/README.md

 - There is only one block of threads (work group) executing the kernel because there is no point in having work-items distributed between multiple work-groups for this problem.
 - The input data can be stored in the shared memory, which is device dependent.
+- The length of the input data is a power of 2.

 ## Getting Started